How it Works

 If you have 16+ units and have not yet chosen a major (undeclared), please email: Lisa Haydon, transfer student advisor or call (415) 257-1317.

 Adult Degree Completion (ADC) Program

 You do not need to take the placement assessment in math if either of the following applies to you:

 If you have already taken college algebra, statistics, pre-calculus, trigonometry, or calculus and passed with a grade of “C” or higher, you have met your General Education requirement in Mathematical Thinking and Quantitative Reasoning.
 Unless your major requires further math, you will not need to take another math course at Dominican.

-If you intend to major in Leadership and Management or Psychology and have already passed a college course in intermediate algebra with a grade of “C” or higher, you may enroll directly in statistics.
+If you intend to major in Psychology and have already passed a college course in intermediate algebra with a grade of “C” or higher, you may enroll directly in statistics.

 Your ADC advisor will inform you if a math placement test is required upon evaluation of your transcripts.